omnibenchmark/omniSparql/README.md

-# omni-SPARQL
+# omniSPARQL

-`omni-SPARQL` is a python module to query triples from the OMNIBENCHMARK triplestore.
+`omniSparql` is a python module to query triples from the OMNIBENCHMARK triplestore.
 Its main usage is to retrieve lineage information in an OMNIBENCHMARK (see the [lineage query file](https://github.com/ansonrel/contributed-project-templates/blob/dev/metric_summary/src/generate_json_from_res_files.py) of summary metric projects).

 ## Usage

 ### Minimal usage

-The typical use of `omni-SPARQL` consists in forming a SPARQL based on your need and running it on your triplestore URL:
+The typical use of `omniSparql` consists in forming a SPARQL based on your need and running it on your triplestore URL:

 ```python
 import omniSparql as omni